IngeJuancho/Password_manager_app/README.md

 The app will open with the samples list screen that allows you to navigate throughout the different categories and available samples.

+## For build
+into the terminal:
+1. flutter clean
+2. flutter pub get
+3. flutter build apk

 > **Note:** the `app` module is required to bring together all the samples but it's not relevant
 > for their functionality, you can simply ignore it.
 The wiring is done under the hood and an
 > implementation detail not needed to understand any sample functionality.